R21,5bn set aside for Covid‐19 spending in supplementary budget

-Johannesburg – Finance Minister Tito Mboweni on Wednesday proposed R21.5 billion for Covid‐19-related healthcare spending in a supplementary budget tabled in reaction to the pandemic.
+JOHANNESBURG - South Africa's Finance Minister Tito Mboweni on Wednesday proposed R21.5 billion (US$1.2 billion) for Covid‐19 related health care spending in a supplementary budget tabled in reaction to the pandemic.

 In a speech to Parliament via video conferencing, Mboweni also proposed a further allocation of R12.6 billion to services at the frontline of South Africa's response to the health crisis.